tiny8877/okta.github.io/_source/_use_cases/hooks/objects-reference/objects-api-am-token-hook.md

 ## Objects in Your Response to Okta

+For API Access Management hooks, the `commands`, `error`, and `debugContext` objects that you can return in the JSON payload of your response are defined as follows:

 ### commands

 The `commands` object is where you can provide commands to Okta, to cause Okta to augment the claims in the token.